-Moreover, if your company cannot pay its Corporation Tax, PAYE or VAT or liabilities, HMRC will not always agree to an instalment plan.
+If your company cannot pay its Corporation Tax, PAYE or VAT or liabilities, HMRC will not always agree to an instalment plan.
 However, if they view this request as `reasonable,’ they are more likely to do so.
 It is essential to bear in mind not to expect them to be generous.
-Please note that HMRC will require specific information before agreeing to an instalment plan.
+Furthermore, HMRC will require specific information before agreeing to an instalment plan.
 Finally, if your company can’t meet its tax liabilities and you are unsure what to say, please ask your accountant to help or do this for you.

 A worked example

-To ensure that you do not get into a position where your company can’t meet its tax liabilities, here is an example to show you how to save for your company’s taxes.
+As a UK contractor, it is important that you do not get into a position where my company cannot pay its taxes.
+Therefore, here is an example to help demonstrate how to save for your company’s taxes.
 We will start with an example invoice of £10,000 + VAT.
 Therefore, the table below shows what you should save based on this.

 My company cannot pay its taxes -insolvency

 Your company could also face a compulsory liquidation whereby company creditors can apply to the courts for a winding up petition followed up by a winding-up order.
-This process is known as a Creditors’ Voluntary Liquidation (CVL).
+Basically, this process is known as a Creditors’ Voluntary Liquidation (CVL).

-Finally, when running your own company, it is easy to lose track when leading a busy life.
-It would help if you didn’t get into a position where your company can’t meet its tax liabilities.
-Finding yourself in a position where your company cannot pay Corporation Tax, VAT or indeed cannot pay PAYE is not good.
+Finally, when you run your own company, it is easy to lose track when leading a busy life.
+It would help if you didn’t get into a position where you find my company cannot pay its taxes.
+Basically, if you find yourself in a position where your limited company cannot pay Corporation Tax, VAT or indeed cannot pay PAYE this is not good.
 Indeed, the best thing to do as time passes is to save your company tax savings separately from its regular funds.

 You can make transfers from your Current account to your Savings account.
 As a result, you can keep a tab of this to ensure that you have enough saved as time goes on.
 Then, when payments become due, you can transfer back in the opposite direction from the Savings account to the Current account.
 Once the transfers have been made, you can make relevant tax payments to the tax office.